Reconnection of infinitely thin antiparallel vortices and coherent structures: Introduction

 We show in figure~\ref{fig:navier_stokes} the main features that emerge due to the reconnection process.
 We perform the solution of the Navier-Stokes equations using the large eddy simulation (LES) in OpenFOAM software.
-In figure~\ref{fig:ns_crow} the symmetric large length crow waves emerge.
+In figure~\ref{fig:ns_crow} the symmetric large length Crow waves emerge.
 Further, in figure~\ref{fig:ns_kelvin} we can notice small length asymmetric Kelvin waves in the region close to the reconnection.
 And finally after the reconnection we can see in figure~\ref{fig:ns_horseshoe} one horseshoe structure in black rectangle and the bridge going to another symmetric one.
-In~\cite{hussain2011, hussain2020} the bridge is called thread whereas the horseshoes are called bridges but in this article we will follow the introduced terminology.
-Due to the finite thickness of the vortices the definition of the reconnection moment and the extraction of the horseshoe is quite challenging.
+In~\cite{hussain2011, hussain2020, hussain2022, brenner2016} the bridge is called thread whereas the horseshoes are called bridges but in this article we will follow the introduced terminology.
+In this paper we are not interested in the vortex reconnection cascade \cite{melander1988} but in the evolution of the horseshoe structures and in the complexity of the interaction of the waves that emerge.
+The extraction of these structures and the definition of the reconnection time is quite challenging due to the finite thickness of the vortices in the Navier-Stokes simulation.

 The reconnection of vortices also happens in superfluids~\cite{bewley2008,fonda2019}.
 Even though, there are many differences between classical fluids and superfluids some features of the turbulent regime have similarities, e.g. classical turbulence flows have a filamentary structure~\cite{nemirovskii2020}.
 Therefore, the results in superfluid reconnection are also important for us.
 Instead of classical vortices, in superfluids there are quantum vortices that are topological defects where the density tends to zero.
 Usually the quantum vortices are studied using Gross-Pitaevsky equations~\cite{krstulovic2017} or doing vortex filament approximation~\cite{schwarz1985} since the quantum vortices are infinitely thin.
-There is still a problem on how to model the reconnection and the change of the topology of the vortcies.
+There is still a problem on how to model the reconnection and the change of the topology of the vortices.
 In~\cite{schwarz1985} it is done by a heuristic way of measuring the distance between nodes in the discretization of the filaments.
 The resulting shape demonstrates a self-similar behavior with a circular horseshoe and helical waves running along the reconnected vortices.